QuarkChain/pm/L2/hardfork_devnet_test.md

         cd ../optimism
         just op-node/op-node
         ```
+> ⚠️ Note: For a mainnet hardfork release, we should first commit the updated `superchain-configs.zip` and `superchain-registry-commit.txt` to the op-geth repository.
+Afterward, we’ll build the final release binary and validate it thoroughly in our staging environment to ensure everything operates as expected.
+Once testing is complete and confirmed successful, we can then officially release the final version and deploy to production.
 ## 4. Restart op-node && op-geth
   - Restart op-node
     - Remove `--rollup.config` flag if currently used